azunre/transfer-learning-for-nlp/README.md

 In that case, heed the aforementioned caution about the provided kaggle_image_requirements.txt dependency files.
 You will likely deal with a lot installation debugging, etc. While this is a great learning experience everyone should try at least once in their career, do so at your own risk :-)

-The following is an evolving list of notebooks that have been hosted so far, their corresponding Chapters and Kaggle links.
+The following is a list of notebooks that have been hosted, their corresponding Chapters and Kaggle links.

 | Chapter(s)  | Description | Kaggle link